soney/ProgramsInformationPeople/_sources/InClass/AdvancedFunctions.rst

     :autograde: unittest
     :hidecode:

-    Define a function called ``double`` that accepts a list and returns a list where every item is.
+    Define a function called ``double`` that accepts a list and returns a list where every item is doubled.
     ~~~~
     def double(L):
         pass